joeHillman/react-workbench/src/stories/markdown/StaffListPaginationBasic.md

 # Demonstration - Staff List Paginated - Basic

-The demonstration is to show the pagination components in use with a data object that is first sized by the desired page ize and is then mapped over and return the JSX to be rendered.
+The demonstration is to show the pagination components in use with a data object that is first sized by the desired page size and is then mapped over and return the JSX to be rendered.

 The data object here includes a list of staff in a restaurant and lists out names, positions, and if they're clocked in.